 Nespresso Vertuo Plus Consumer Ratings and Reviews

-The Nespresso Vertuo Plus receives very good reviews over a period of time.
-The most common positive rave from people?
+The Nespresso Vertuo Plus receives very good reviews over a period of time, and of course, some negative or so-so – The most common positive rave from people?
 The way their coffee tastes – I guess that unique technology knows a thing or two.

 - Great tasting coffee and better than competitors

 - Water tank can be angled to different sides

 - Less guesswork thanks to the bar code capsule technology

 - Auto-shutoff that goes into effect in 9 minutes